datalad-handbook/book/docs/basics/101-120-sharelocal.rst

 to obtain it from the locations it knows to contain this content.
 It uses the checksums to identify these locations.
 Every copy of a dataset will get a unique ID with such a checksum.
+Note however that just because Git-annex knows a certain location where content was once it does not guarantee that retrieval will work.
+If one location is a USB-Stick that is in your bag pack instead of your USB port, a second location is a hard drive that you deleted all of its previous contents (including dataset content) from, and another location is a webserver, but you are not connected to the internet, Git-annex will not succeed in retrieving contents from these locations.
+As long as there is at least one location that contains the file and is accessible, though, Git-annex will get the contents.

 Let's now turn to the fact that the subdataset ``longnow`` does not contain not only no file content, but also no file meta data